RileyLeff/sapflux/planning/writeups/03_transaction_workflow.md

 *   **File Duplicates**: If a transaction attempts to add a file whose content hash already exists, this is treated as a success and noted in the receipt.
 No new `raw_files` record is created.
 *   **Re-running an `update`**: An `update` operation is idempotent.
 Running it multiple times has the same effect as running it once.
 *   **Re-running an `add`**: An `add` operation for a record that already exists will be **rejected** with a clear error to prevent accidental data conflicts.
 A user must explicitly use `update` to modify an existing record.

+Active parsers and pipelines are still compiled into the binary.
+The `include_in_pipeline` flags stored in the database simply tell the orchestrator which compiled components should be considered at runtime.